ltrgoddard/thesis/temp.markdown

 of *Six*—particularly those produced during the Second World War—claiming that ‘\[a\] generation stands mirrored in \[their\] pages’:

-> it may not perhaps be too rash to detect in comparison with \[the
+> \singlespacing it may not perhaps be too rash to detect in comparison
-> present issue’s\] forbears, a paradoxically more balanced and less
+> with \[the present issue’s\] forbears, a paradoxically more balanced
-> adult approach to life.
-The accelerated maturity forced on the war
+> and less adult approach to life.
+The accelerated maturity forced on
-> generation has gradually relaxed its grip; and the recondite
+> the war generation has gradually relaxed its grip; and the recondite
 > earnestness and cynical obscurantism of the war-time SIX’s rings
 > slightly strange to a generation which has never been forced face to
 > face with the bitter futility of war.[^210]